DataJuggler/UltimateHelper/README.md

 # News

+8.13.2023 - Added a new method to TextHelper - GetTextLinesFromFile.
+I also modified the method GetTextLines, to have an option to parse the words foreach line.
+The new method GetTextLinesFromFile reads the text from the file, and then calls GetTextLines with optional parameters to also get the words and pass in your own delimiter.

-8:11.2023 - Added a new method to DateHelper - ParseEightDigitDate.
+8.11.2023 - Added a new method to DateHelper - ParseEightDigitDate.

 # Working Examples - Opensource Projects Using This Project